thorgate/tg-spa-utils/README.md

 [![NPM version][npm-rpltc-image]][npm-rpltc-url]

-# tg-razzle-plugins
+# Thorgate's collection of utility packages for Single-page applications

-This is combination of Razzle plugins used at Thorgate
+This is combination of utility packages used at Thorgate

 ## License